- Client: Embassy of the Netherlands in Mali/Ministry of foreign affairs of the Netherlands

 A number of companies that have considerable amounts of by-products commonly used in animal feeds were also visited, most notably sugar mills, beer brewers, grain mills and oil mills.

-We found that a large range of agricultural by-products was already used in the feed produced, and that the nutritional value was generally adequate to generate rapid growth of the ruminants and fish.
+We found that a large range of agricultural by-products was already used in the feed produced and that the nutritional value was generally adequate to generate the rapid growth of the ruminants and fish.
 Despite the recent price increases of animal feed farmers still made a healthy profit.

-Most producers replace cotton cake with different brans which already constitute the bulk of the feed.
-But because rice and grain production is stagnant the supply of most popular ingredients (maize, and weat, sorghum, millet, maize and rice bran) are also increasingly in short supply.
+Most producers replace cotton cake with different brans that already constitute the bulk of the feed.
+But because rice and grain production is stagnant the supply of most popular ingredients (maize, and wheat, sorghum, millet, maize, and rice bran) are also increasingly in short supply.

-The study also showed that there were no undertutilised agricultural byproducts that could replace maize, brans and cotton seed cake.
+The study also showed that there were no underutilized agricultural byproducts that could replace maize, brans and cottonseed cake.
 Anything with a decent nutritional value that could be collected economically was already used.

 The conclusion was that stimulation of the production of key-ingredients for animal feed is the only option to improve the availability of animal feed.
 The emphasis needs to be on high protein and energy crops.

-Ten crops were analysed and evaluated according to four criteria:
+Ten crops were analyzed and evaluated according to four criteria: